SmariF89/PizzeriaUno/README.md

 # PizzeriaUno
 A simple React application representing a fictional pizza restaurant's homepage with a pizza menu, offer menu and a cart.

-NOTE: I did not implement the Node.js backend web service which is located in ther server folder.
-I only implemented this React application which utilises the web service.
+NOTE: I did not implement the Node.js backend web service which is located in the server folder.
+I only implemented the React application which utilises the web service.

 ## Instructions